 Dr. Kelly spent most of his career in federal service.
 During his time with the federal government, he worked as regional director for Community and Family Support with Navy Region Southeast in Jacksonville, Fla.
 As regional director, he directed the operation of a multi-faceted family support program that encompassed mental health counseling, skills for living training, family advocacy and funeral honors details for service members and their families at 11 Naval installations around the southeastern United States, Cuba and Puerto Rico.

 Kelly spent 10 years of his career with the Mississippi Cooperative Extension Service, Mississippi State University where he worked first as an Urban 4-H Youth Agent and later as a marine resource specialist.
 For 24 years he worked as an adjunct professor at the University Southern Mississippi Gulf Park Campus, where he taught courses in sociology, social psychology and adult education.

-Immediately after retirement from federal service he managed his own consultant firm, Resources Management Inc. Resources Management is a research, training and development firm that works with both the public and private sectors.
-During his career, Kelly testified before 11 U. S. House and Senate committees and subcommittees, representing the U.S. Navy and the American Cancer Society.
+Immediately after retirement from federal service he managed his own consulting firm, Resources Management Inc. Resources Management is a research, training and development firm that worked with both the public and private sectors.
+During his career, Kelly testified before 11 U. S. House and Senate committees and subcommittees, representing the U.S. Navy and the ACS (American Cancer Society).

 While with the ACS, he worked with Senate leaders to bring the heads of tobacco companies before a Senate subcommittee, resulting in the passage of stiffer advertising guidelines and higher taxes on cigarettes.
 He also helped launch a $12 million advertising campaign.
 In 2007, he was honored by the Jamaican government for his international efforts to expand the cancer fight.
 In addition, he was honored by former President Bill Clinton and George H. Bush for his work in cancer control.